-A new finance platform that allows small businesses to access equity, grants and loans has launched in Australia, with former Vow CEO Tim Brown appointed as CEO.
+A new finance platform that allows small businesses to access equity, grants and loans has appointed Vow CEO Tim Brown as CEO.

 The fintech platform and digital marketplace is a matching platform that aims to assist start-ups and small-to-medium enterprises (SME) in accessing funding across equity, debt, loans and grants.